Vegan lentil bean sauté of tiny Umbrian lentil beans with leeks, topped with roasted balsamic tomatoes.

 There’s a little more information about these little beans I found on theKitchn site, if you’re interested.

 Ras el-hanout is a spice common to Middle Eastern dishes and is a combination of cardamom, cinnamon, cumin, and a few other spices.
 If you can’t find it, just put a cinnamon stick, along with a couple of smashed cardamom pods, in with the lentil beans as they cook.
 Or you can make your own spice mix.

 Turf ‘n Turf: Cooking for the Vegetarian – Omnivore Table:

 Sausage is a perfect meat protein with this dish.
 I would steer more towards a pork or lamb sausage rather than chicken, and if you like spicy sausage, medium spicy sausages would be a great foil for the lentils and tomatoes.

 Slice the sausage links into 1/4″ rounds and brown them over medium-high heat in one teaspoon of olive oil.
 Serve along side the saute, or remove enough of the lentil sauté to serve the omnivores from the pan, and toss it with the browned sausage slices.
 Spoon onto a plate, top with the warm roasted tomatoes, and a sprinkle of parsley and mint leaves.

-Umbrian Lentil Sauté with Roasted Balsamic Tomatoes
+Umbrian Lentils with Roasted Tomatoes

 - 1/2 cup Umbrian lentils